 Both wines are honed by enthusiasts and serve different purposes, so it’s not like they’re competing for the top spot.
 While Malbec is usually preferred for formal events, Merlot is more versatile and can go perfectly in several scenarios such as a regular dinner at home.

 When it comes to red wines, you are bound to come across the names ‘Merlot’ and ‘Malbec,’ this alone is enough to suggest that they are very popular.

-And this is for a good reason too: they pair perfectly with several dishes and can lighten up anyone’s dinner table with their distinct taste and in the case of Malbec, a smoky finish too.
+This is for a good reason, too -- they pair perfectly with several dishes and can lighten up anyone’s dinner table with their distinct taste and, in the case of Malbec, a smoky finish too.